Energy in Africa

 Energy use and development in Africa varies widely across the continent, with some African countries exporting energy to neighbors or the global market, while others lack even basic infrastructures or systems to acquire energy.
 The World Bank has declared 32 of the 48 nations on the continent to be in an energy crisis.
 Energy development has not kept pace with rising demand in developing regions, placing a large strain on the continent's existing resources over the first decade of the new century.
 From 2001 to 2005, GDP for over half of the countries in Sub Saharan Africa rose by over 4.5% annually, while generation capacity grew at a rate of 1.2%.

+The International Energy Agency report that between 2020 and 2022, electricity usage in Africa increased by over 100%.
+Much of this increase being provided for by gas fired power stations.